-\tr{Finally, t}he effect of spin fluctuations on the NMR properties were investigated using the transfer integrals with SOC obtained by first-principles calculations and RPA with $U$. \editage{For a case weak interaction}, when $T$ decreased, only ferrimagnetic spin fluctuation appeared owing to the characteristic wave function of $\alpha$-(BETS)$_2$I$_3$ \cite{SekinePriv}.
-This behavior is similar to the ferrimagnetic spin fluctuation observed in $\alpha$-(BEDT-TTF)$_2$I$_3$ \cite{HirataNat2016}. \tr{While for a case strong interaction, the antiferromagnetic spin fluctuation is enhanced.} In this case, the components of sites A-A and A-A$'$ of the spin susceptibility at ${\bm q}={\bm 0}$ diverged positively and negatively \editage{with the decrease in $T$}.
-This divergence corresponds to the emergence of the SMD phase as suggested in a previous study \cite{Ohki2020BETS}, but is not consistent with the results of NMR experiments \cite{Hiraki,Fujiyama}.
+Furthermore, we investigated the effect of spin fluctuations on the electronic state of $\alpha$-(BETS)$_2$I$_3$ using RPA \cite{Kobayashi2004, Kobayashi2013, HirataNat2016, Matsuno2017, Matsuno2018}.
+For a weak interaction case, when $T$ decreased, only ferrimagnetic spin polarization appears owing to the characteristic wave function of $\alpha$-(BETS)$_2$I$_3$ \cite{SekinePriv}.
+This behavior is similar to the ferrimagnetic spin polarization observed in $\alpha$-(ET)$_2$I$_3$ \cite{HirataNat2016}.

-\ti{ In our calculations, the contribution of $V'$ to the emergence of the TMI state was significant. } Recent studies have reported that the TMI state induced by \ti{Coulomb} interaction appears even in real materials such as digital transition metal oxide hetero structures \cite{Rachel, Xiao2011, Ruegg2011, Ruegg2012}. $\alpha$-(BETS)$_2$I$_3$ is also considered to be a system in which the TMI state due to $V'$ and SOC appears by the calculation with HF approximation.
-In the TMI state, the total phase shift in the unit cell becomes zero\editage{; hence,} this state is different from a current state \ti{suggested in cuprates super conductors \cite{Tazai, Kontani} in which the summation of the phases in the unit cell is finite and there is a net current}.

-A recent NMR experiment reported that time reversal symmetry breaking was not observed, and $1/T_1T$ was proportional to the power of $T$ and varied continuously near 50 K \cite{Fujiyama}.
-In our calculation using RPA, ferrimagnetic spin fluctuation \tb{has no significant effect on the $T$-dependence of $1/T_1T$ and this is consistent with experimental result.} \tb{The ferrimagnetic spin polarization has been observed} by a site-resolved NMR experiment in $\alpha$-(BEDT-TTF)$_2$I$_3$ \cite{HirataNat2016} and $\alpha$-(BETS)$_2$I$_3$ \cite{SekinePriv}.
+A recent NMR experiment reported that time reversal symmetry breaking was not observed, and $1/T_1T$ was proportional to the power of $T$ and varied continuously near $T=50\times10^{-4}$ \cite{Fujiyama}.
+In our calculation using RPA, ferrimagnetic spin polarization has no significant effect on the $T$-dependence of $1/T_1T$ and this is consistent with the experimental results.
+The ferrimagnetic spin polarization has been observed by a site-resolved NMR experiment in $\alpha$-(ET)$_2$I$_3$ \cite{HirataNat2016} and $\alpha$-(BETS)$_2$I$_3$ \cite{SekinePriv}.